drumnickydrum/sequencer/README.md

 - Scroll button component that disableds when element reaches either end.
 - Brought back the pause animation on start.
 - Fixed performance issue with slice and cell mods.
 Conditionally add opactiy, not render the elements.
+- Tried memoizing cells but there are way too many subscriptions right now.
+Going to find another way.
+Maybe reducer function.

 ### 3/19/2021